 Of course, I still had to follow the ironing process above to get all the wrinkles out.

 Here is a quick peek at what I’m currently working on.
 Yes, I have decoupaged the burlap coffee sack to the drawer.
 This was scary to try, but so far, so good.
 I definitely think washing and softening the burlap before trying to decoupage it to a door or drawer made this step easier.
-You can see the finished coffee sack cabinet, here.
+See the finished coffee sack furniture cabinet, here.

 Recap on how to clean coffee sacks